lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 pebbles in water.
 See what floats, what sinks.
 Try to foresee the long term effects if circulations like these keep on going unrestrained by a few who give a damn.
-Sure, you can argue that there is nothing presently 'that' harmful done by these issues (though I disagree), but, boy! you will be sorry then because no one will be able to question the conspiracy of silence when it hits you.
+Sure, you can argue that there is nothing presently 'that' harmful done by these issues (though I disagree).
+But, boy! you will be sorry then because no one will be able to question the conspiracy of silence when it hits you.

 First, look for evidences and the acceptance they receive in the content you got.